-At this time during the Babylonian captivity, Daniel must have been was looking forward to the fulfillment of the 70 year captivity God revealed to Jeremiah saying: “For thus saith the LORD, That after seventy years be accomplished at Babylon I will visit you, and perform my good word toward you, in causing you to return to this place” (Jeremiah 29:10).
+At this time, during the Babylonian captivity, Daniel must have been looking forward to the fulfillment of the 70-year captivity God revealed to Jeremiah saying: “For thus saith the LORD, That after seventy years be accomplished at Babylon I will visit you, and perform my good word toward you, in causing you to return to this place” (Jeremiah 29:10).

 If 550 B.C. was Belshazzar’s “third year,” 15 years yet remained of the 70.
-Some believe the “two thousand and three hundred days” should be taken for a literal 2300 days.
-If that were the case, only a little over 6 years of captivity would remain which we assume would have brought Daniel great joy instead of the negative reaction depicted in verse 27.
-Clearly, he understood in prophetic “day-for-a-year” time as represented in Numbers 14:34 and Ezekiel 4:6; in other words, 2,300 years of literal time.
+Some believe the “two thousand and three hundred days” should be taken for a literal 2,300 days.
+If that were the case, only a little over 6 years of captivity would remain which, we assume, would have brought Daniel great joy instead of the negative reaction depicted in verse 27.
+Clearly, he understood prophetic “day-for-a-year” time as represented in Numbers 14:34 and Ezekiel 4:6; in other words, 2,300 years of literal time.

 Even though the “ereb boqer” or “evening morning” pertained to the “daily” ritual service of the sanctuary on earth, and “the cleansing” or “the day of atonement” (Leviticus 23:25-28; Hebrews 9:7; 10:1-3) took place once a year when all the accumulated sins that had been confessed during the daily service were cleansed from the sanctuary, evidently, Daniel thought it would be another 2,300 years before that service would be re-instituted.

 The news that another day of atonement would not be held for another 2,300 years must have completely flabbergasted Daniel.
-He was looking forward to the reinstitution of the sanctuary service after seventy years after his captivity with only another fifteen years remaining.
-But, what he evidently failed to realize, at this point, the “sanctuary” was in heaven, not on earth and the cleansing was to take place there, not on earth on what we now call the “antitypical day of atonement.”
-But, that was something he would learn sometime later.
+He was looking forward to the reinstitution of the sanctuary service seventy years after his captivity, with only another fifteen years remaining.
+But what he evidently failed to realize, was that, at this point, the “sanctuary” was in heaven, and the cleansing was to take place there, not on earth on what we now call the “antitypical day of atonement.”
+That was something he would learn sometime later.
 In the meantime, some other things had to be made clear to Daniel.

-Verse 15: And it came to pass, when I, even I Daniel, had seen the vision, and sought for the meaning, then, behold, there stood before me as the appearance of a man.
+Verse 15: And it came to pass, when I, even I Daniel, had seen the vision [chazown], and sought for the meaning, then, behold, there stood before me as the appearance [mar’eh]of a man.